 - the time since the bearer context was successfully established is equal to the value of the Collection Time Duration for UE Performance IE;

-- the established bearer context is suspended or released.
+- all the established bearers are suspended or released.

+The result of the UE performance collection may be reported periodically during the Collection Time Duration for UE Performance via DATA COLLECTION UPDATE messages and, after collection is terminated, it shall be reported at the next available DATA COLLECTION UPDATE message.

+If gNB-CU-UP is capable of providing some but not all of the requested information, it shall initiate the information reporting for the admitted requested information and include the Node Measurement Initiation Result List IE in the DATA COLLECTION RESPONSE message.

-Interaction with other procedures
+Interaction with Data Collection Reporting procedure

 When starting a measurement, the Report Characteristics for Data Collection IE in the DATA COLLECTION REQUEST indicates the type of objects gNB-CU-UP shall perform measurements on.
 The gNB-CU-UP shall include in the DATA COLLECTION UPDATE message: